Budino means pudding in Italian, but it’s much more than we think of as pudding in America.

 - 1 teaspoon pure vanilla extract

-- 2 ounces dark chocolate 70%, finely chopped
+- 2 ounces dark chocolate 70%, very finely chopped

 - Stabilized Whipped Cream